Can Chicken Eat Oranges?

 Meanwhile, some chicken owners and handlers worry about the mineral and vitamin content in oranges that may affect the chicken’s health, especially on egg-laying chickens.
 It concerns them that the citric acid may interfere with the chicken’s calcium absorption making it unfavorable for egg production.

-So, give it a first try with a few tiny orange cuts, and observe your chicken.
+If you want to try feeding your chickens with oranges, give it a first try with a few tiny orange cuts, and observe your chicken.
 Your chicken might not like the taste of oranges.

 Do Chickens Need Oranges?